 About the Author

-Outside work, I am a keen car enthusiast, participate in classic car events, am a member of several car clubs and I am a keen model car collector.
+Outside work, since retiring in 2018, I now stick to projects I enjoy, I am a keen car enthusiast, participate in classic car events, am a member of several car clubs and I am a keen model car collector.
 My life is steeped in cars, in other words.